prototypefund/open-theater-api/README.md

 # Open-Theater-API

-Open Theater aims to give theaters and other event venues the possiblity to create a software through which audiences can receive personal subtitles and translations on smartphones and other devices.
+Open Theater aims to give theaters and other event venues the possiblity to create a software through which audiences can receive personal **live subtitles**, **translations**, **audio descriptions** and **video** on smartphones and other devices.
 Those contents can be send and received live and in synch with the live show running.

 Open Theater's goal is to give a set of starting points to developers building translation applications for theaters and event spaces.